New Venture Partners

 Series A in 2008

-iBiquity Digital is a company that develops and licenses digital HD Radio technology for AM and FM audio and data broadcasting both in the United States and internationally.
-The technology enables digital radio signals to coexist on the same airwaves as traditional analog broadcasts.
-Additionally, the company offers products such as the Gigaware Navigation Control HD Radio Receiver accessory and a Gigaware HD Radio application for iPhone and iPod touch users, which allows access to HD Radio FM broadcasts.
-Founded in 1991 and originally known as USA Digital Radio, iBiquity Digital is headquartered in Columbia, Maryland, with additional offices in Basking Ridge, New Jersey, and Pontiac, Michigan.
+IBiquity Digital develops and licenses a digital HD Radio technology for AM and FM audio and data broadcasting in the United States and internationally.
+Its HD radio technology allows digital radio signals to ride the same airwaves as analog AM and FM radio broadcasts.
+The company provides a Gigaware Navigation Control HD Radio Receiver accessory and a Gigaware HD Radio application for iPhone and iPod touch users to receive HD Radio FM broadcasts. iBiquity Digital Corporation was formerly known as USA Digital Radio, Inc. The company was founded in 1991 and is based in Columbia, Maryland, with additional offices in Basking Ridge, New Jersey; and Pontiac, Michigan.

 Liquavista